Twisting in Hamiltonian Flows and Perfect Fluids: Acknowledgements

 \section{Acknowledgements}

-We would like to thank B. Khesin, G. Misiolek, M. Marcinkowski and D. Sullivan for many useful discussions and comments.
+We would like to thank A. Elgindi, B. Khesin, G. Misiolek, M. Marcinkowski and D. Sullivan for many useful discussions and comments.
+We especially thank K. Dembski and S. Tae for pointing out a few typos in the first version of the manuscript.
+We also thank the anonymous referees for many comments that improved the exposition.
 We would like to thank the Simons Center for Geometry and Physics for its hospitality during the workshop \textit{Singularity and Prediction in Fluids} during June 2022, where this work was initiated.
-The research of TDD was partially supported by the NSF DMS-2106233 grant and NSF CAREER award \#2235395.
-The research of TME was partially supported by the NSF grant DMS-2043024 as well as an Alfred P. Sloan Fellowship.
-The work of IJ was supported by the National Research Foundation of Korea No. 2022R1C1C1011051.
+The research of TDD was partially supported by the NSF DMS-2106233 grant, NSF CAREER award \#2235395 as well as an Alfred P. Sloan Fellowship.
+The research of TME was partially supported by the NSF grant DMS-2043024, an Alfred P. Sloan Fellowship, as well as a Simons Fellowship.
+The work of IJ was supported by the Samsung Science and Technology Foundation under Project Number SSTF-BA2002-04.